-Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party Monitoring/Reporting Method c.
+Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party 1 Monitoring/Reporting Method c.
 The protocols and stipulations that the Applicant, tribes, and project archaeologist/paleontologist will follow in the event of inadvertent cultural resources discoveries, including any newly discovered cultural resource deposits, or nonrenewable paleontological resources that shall be subject to a cultural resources evaluation; d.
 Treatment and final disposition of any cultural and paleontological resources, sacred sites, and human remains if discovered on the project site; and e.
 The scheduling and timing of the Cultural Sensitivity Training noted in condition CUL-5.
-Cultural Resources Mitigation Measure CUL-3: Inadvertent Archeological/Cultural Resources Find: If during ground disturbance activities, cultural resources are discovered that were not assessed by the archaeological report(s), environmental assessment conducted prior to project approval, and/or other specific agreements between the City, the Project Applicant and the consulting tribes concerning the discovery, the following procedures shall be followed.
-Unique cultural resources are defined, for this condition only, as being multiple artifacts in close association with each other, but may include fewer artifacts if the area of the find is determined to be of significance due to its sacred or cultural importance as determined in consultation with the consulting tribes. i.
-All ground disturbance activities within a buffer specified by the Project archeologist, in consultation with the Native American Tribal Monitors, of the discovered cultural resources shall be halted until a meeting is convened between the developer, the On-going through grading and/or ground disturbing activities Community & Economic Development Department, Planning Division Project Applicant Landowner Qualified Archeological Monitor Native American Tribal Monitor If resources are found and curated, a copy of the curation agreement shall be provided to the City.
-Submission of a Phase IV Monitoring Report.
+Cultural Resources Measure CUL-3: Inadvert cal/Cultural Resources Find: If du urbance activities, cultural resources On-going through grading and/or ground disturbing activities Community & Economic Development Department, Planning Division If resources are found and curated, a copy of the curation agreement shall be provided to the City. archaeological report(s), environmental assessment Project Applicant Submission of a Phase IV conducted prior to project approval, and/or other specific agreements between the City, the Project Landowner MOINOLING NEPOIL.
+Applicant and the consulting tribes concerning the discovery, the following procedures shall be followed.
+Unique cultural resources are defined, for Qualified Archeological Monitor Native American Tribal Monitor artifacts if the area of the find is determined to be of significance due to its sacred or cultural importance as determined in consultation with the consulting tribes. i.
+All ground disturbance activities within a buffer specified by the Project archeologist, in consultation with the Native American Tribal Monitors, of the discovered cultural resources shall be halted until a meeting is convened between the developer, the